 |BPJS Health/BPJS Kesehatan||% of monthly salary (salary cap IDR 12,000,000)||4%||1%|

-Individual participation is mandatory for all Indonesian residents, including expats on ITAS/P. Expat employees who are working at least 6 months (and their dependent family members) must be registered by their employer.
-In general, private insurance is needed.
+Individual participation in these schemes is mandatory for all residents of Indonesia, including expats on ITAS/P. Expat employees who are working at least six months, as well as their dependent family members, must be registered by their employer.
+In general, private insurance is necessary in Indonesia.

 There is no Unemployment Insurance Scheme that is mandatory for employers or employees to pay.

-Generally, payment is made monthly around 25th of the month via bank transfer.
-Salary must be paid in Indonesia Rupiah.
+Generally, a salary payment is disbursed monthly around the 25th day of the month via bank transfer.
+Salary payments must be made in Indonesian Rupiah.
 International payments are also acceptable.

-Hard copy or soft copy (PDF) by email.
-This is subject to company’s discretion.
+The payslip can be a hard copy or soft copy (PDF) by email.
+This is subject to the company’s discretion.
 In practice, for blue-collar level, the common method is hard copy – carbonized paper.
-For white-collar level, the common method is soft copy (PDF file) via email, or employee can access to the company’s HRIS portal.
+For white-collar level, the common method is soft copy (PDF file) via email.
+Alternatively, some employers give employees access to the company’s HRIS portal.

 - Workers who work a five-day week have Saturdays and Sundays off.
-Workers who work six days a week are entitled to Sundays off.
+Those who work six days a week are entitled to Sundays off.

-- According to Article 85 of Act 13 of 2003 Indonesian Manpower/Labor Law, workers are not obliged to work on public holidays.
-However, if work is required to be done on public holidays, employers are subjected to pay overtime payments to the workers.
+- According to Article 85 of Act 13 of 2003 Indonesian Manpower/Labor Law, workers are not required to work on public holidays.
+However, if work must be performed on public holidays, employers are liable for paying overtime payments to the workers.

-- For 12 months of consecutive work, employee is entitled to at least 12 days of annual leave, which can accrue one day per month from start of employment.
+- For 12 months of consecutive work, an employee is entitled to at least 12 days of annual leave.
+This can accrue one day per month from the commencement of employment.
 Employers have discretion to give more.

-- Staff may normally want to take a vacation leave over the Lebaran holiday period.
-In theory, the full holiday entitlement must be taken in a single block, but if the employer is agreeable, holiday may be taken separately, provided that at least six working days are taken in one chunk.
-In practice, during probation period, employees are not allowed to take annual leave; any absence shall be considered as unpaid leave.
+- Staff may normally wish to take a vacation leave over the Lebaran holiday period.
+In theory, the full holiday entitlement must be taken in one segment.
+However, if the employer agrees, the holiday may be taken separately provided that at least six working days are taken in one segment.

 - Carry-over of leave is subject to company discretion.
-For example, leave balance can be carried forward up to March 31st of the following year; If the employee does not take his or her leave entitlement within six months of earning it, the annual leave will be forfeited.
+For example, a leave balance can be carried forward up to March 31 of the following year.
+If the employee does not take his or her leave entitlement within six months of earning it, the annual leave will be forfeited.

-- An employee who has been working for the same employer for six consecutive years may also be entitled to a leave of at least two months in the seventh and eighth year of work.
+- An employee who has been working under the same employer for six consecutive years may also be entitled to a leave of at least two months in the seventh and eighth year of employment.

 - Employees are entitled to both paid sick leave as well as extended paid sick leave.

-- Employees are entitled to paid sick leave, in the case of illness or injury that is evidenced by a medical certificate or statement.
+- Employees are entitled to paid sick leave in cases where an illness or injury is evidenced by a medical certificate or statement.

-- If a permanent employee is absent from work due to a severe illness, he/she is entitled to a monthly salary (paid by the employer):
+- If a permanent employee is absent from work due to a severe illness, he or she is entitled to a monthly salary.
+This is to be paid by the employer):

-- For the first four months of absence, they must receive 100% of wage,
+- For the first four months of absence, the employee must receive 100% of wages.

-- For the second four months of absence, they must receive 75% of the wage,
+- For the second four months of absence, they must receive 75% of wages.

-- For the third four months of absence, they must receive 50% of the wage, and
+- For the third four months of absence, they must receive 50% of the wages.

-- For subsequent months, they must receive 25% of the wage until a termination occurs.
+- For subsequent months, they must receive 25% of wages until a termination occurs.